The HLC accreditation process is designed to ensure quality throughout the institution

 and compliance with federal and state regulations.
 Accreditation is required for federal

-funding and transferability of curriculum, from degrees, certificates and licenses,
+funding and the transferability of curriculum, from degrees, certificates and licenses,

 through to individual courses.
 A critical part of the accreditation process involves